 Prepare Your House for Winter

-Edited by Ermin, Robbi, Lynn, Anonymous and 2 others
+Edited by Ermin, Robbi, Lynn, Angela and 1 other

 Winter is a great season.
 It's a sign that Christmas and New Year's are fast approaching, and there will be family gatherings.
 To fully enjoy the season and avoid any hassle that may arise from the cold weather, start preparing before it arrives.
 If you're not prepared, you could end up with a high energy bill and a drafty house, among other things.
 Get your house ready for the winter to save money and avoid major annoyances like frozen pipes and leaky gutters.
 If you start getting ready in the fall, you can look forward to a warm and cozy home in the winter.
 Follow the steps below to get ready for winter and preserve your home's value.